jonas-raposinha/R-trend-correct/README.md

  0.11    0.00    0.11
 ```

-Out of the 4 approaches implemented, the Tophat wins this round, although the differences are not that big.
-The comparison with the polynomial interpolation is a bit unfare since the iterations are implemented using a normal R loop, but still, iterative approaches in general are slow.
+Out of the 4 approaches implemented, the Tophat wins this round, although the differences are not that big, except for the iterative polynomial interpolation.
+That comparison is a bit unfare though since the iterations are implemented using a normal R loop, but still, iterative approaches in general are slow.
 Thankfully, the smoothing splines do not have this issue and are even faster than the Tophat.

 I hope that this provided more clarification than confusion and wish you good luck with your trends and baselines!